19 Partial Dependence Plot (PDP)

-The partial dependence plot (short PDP or PD plot) shows the marginal effect one or two features have on the predicted outcome of a machine learning model (J. H. Friedman 200130).
-A partial dependence plot can show whether the relationship between the target and a feature is linear, monotonic or more complex.
+The partial dependence plot (short PDP or PD plot) shows the marginal effect one or two features have on the predicted outcome of a machine learning model (Friedman 2001).
+A partial dependence plot can show whether the relationship between the target and a feature is linear, monotonic, or more complex.
 For example, when applied to a linear regression model, partial dependence plots always show a linear relationship.

 The partial dependence function for regression is defined as:

-The \(x_S\) are the features for which the partial dependence function should be plotted and \(X_C\) are the other features used in the machine learning model \(\hat{f}\), which are here treated as random variables.
-Usually, there are only one or two features in the set S. The feature(s) in S are those for which we want to know the effect on the prediction.
-The feature vectors \(x_S\) and \(x_C\) combined make up the total feature space x.
+The \(\mathbf{x}_S\) are the features for which the partial dependence function should be plotted and \(X_C\) are the other features used in the machine learning model \(\hat{f}\), which are here treated as random variables.
+Usually, there is only one or two features in the set S. The feature(s) in S are those for which we want to know the effect on the prediction.
+The feature vectors \(\mathbf{x}_S\) and \(\mathbf{x}_C\) combined make up the total data \(\mathbf{X}\).
 Partial dependence works by marginalizing the machine learning model output over the distribution of the features in set C, so that the function shows the relationship between the features in set S we are interested in and the predicted outcome.
-By marginalizing over the other features, we get a function that depends only on features in S, interactions with other features included.
+By marginalizing over the other features, we get a function that depends only on features in S, with interactions with other features included.

 For classification where the machine learning model outputs probabilities, the partial dependence plot displays the probability for a certain class given different values for feature(s) in S. An easy way to deal with multiple classes is to draw one line or plot per class.